ChristoJobyAntony/nasa-oinv/README.md

 ## INTRODUCTION TO WEB APPLICATION

 The **Interative Data Visualizer** is a Web App that encompasses 44000+ datasets in a way that is manageable by even amateur researchers.
 These data sets can be used as referances or for extracting valuable information.
+The need for access to credible and reliable sources of information is the aim of this application.

 ## HOW WE CREATED IT.